 Property Repairs

-We actively encourage all our tenants to tell us immediately when any problem, however trivial, occurs with their home.
-We then respond as soon as possible (usually within a few hours) by inspecting the problem ourselves.
-This immediate response reassures the tenant that we really do care about them and their problem.
-It also enables us to decide whose responsibility the problem is (broken glass is the tenants responsibility but a rotten window frame is the Landlords responsibility).
+We actively encourage all our Tenants to tell us immediately when any problem, however trivial, occurs with their home.
+We then respond as soon as possible by arranging for the issue to be inspected.
+This immediate response reassures the Tenant that we really do care about them and their problem.
+It also enables us to decide whose responsibility the problem is (broken glass is the Tenants responsibility but a rotten window frame is the Landlords responsibility).

-The other very real benefit of our immediate “repair” inspection process is that we also get to see just how the tenants are looking after the property, on a day-to-day basis.
+The other very real benefit of our prompt ‘repair’ inspection process is that we also get to see just how the Tenants are looking after the property, on a day-to-day basis.
 Poor housekeeping, undeclared pets, lack of gardening, smokers and perhaps lodgers can be much easier to spot with this unscheduled visit.
-Obviously, any concerns at this stage would then trigger an early full “condition inspection”.
+Obviously, any concerns at this stage would then trigger an early full ‘condition inspection’.

 Condition Inspections

-An unfurnished property should include fitted carpets/laminate/vinyl, curtain tracks/poles, perhaps curtains, kitchen units with space for a tall fridge/freezer, plumbed space for washing machine, space for a cooker (the actual cooker is optional), bathroom fittings (shower screen/curtain, mirror, towel rail, toilet roll holder, etc), some form of heating (ideally full central heating) and seriously consider providing a dehumidifier (condensation is becoming a very real problem).
-This unfurnished property is then much more tolerant to occupation by smokers, pet owners and children and will appeal to the widest possible market.
+An unfurnished property should include fitted carpets/laminate/vinyl, curtain tracks/poles, kitchen units with space for a tall fridge/freezer, plumbed space for washing machine, space for a cooker (the actual cooker is optional), bathroom fittings (shower screen/curtain, mirror, towel rail, fitted toilet roll holder, etc), some form of heating (ideally full central heating) and seriously consider providing a dehumidifier (condensation can become a very real problem).
+This unfurnished property will then appeal to the widest possible market.

 Gas Safety

 The 1994 Gas Safety Regulations place a legal obligation on you/us to have any gas appliances (including bottle gas appliances) and flues checked and certified annually by a GAS SAFE registered tradesman.
-A copy of the Landlord’s Gas Safety Record has to be supplied to the tenant.
+A copy of the Landlord’s Gas Safety Record must be supplied to the Tenant.
 Non-compliance is a criminal offence.
 Cost and inconvenience are reduced if all gas-fired appliances, including central heating systems, are serviced once a year at the same time as they are certified.

-Unless we anticipated problems with the gas appliances, we would usually leave obtaining the Gas Safety certificate until just a few days before the first tenancy started to get maximum value from this annual cost.
+Unless we anticipate problems with the gas appliances, we would usually leave obtaining the Gas Safety Certificate until just a few days before the first Tenancy starts to get maximum value from this annual cost.

 Electrical Safety